-- Establish procedures for handling complaints regarding accounting, internal accounting controls and auditing matters, including procedures for confidential, anonymous submission of concerns by employees regarding accounting and auditing matters.
+- Establish procedures for handling complaints regarding accounting, internal accounting controls and auditing matters, including procedures for confidential, anonymous submission of concerns by employees regarding questionable accounting and auditing matters.

 - Establish policies for the hiring of employees and former employees of the outside auditor.

 - Annually evaluate the performance of the Audit Committee and assess the adequacy of the Audit Committee charter.